Madrigal drives in winning run as White Sox beat Rangers 2-1

 CHICAGO (AP) — Nick Madrigal doubled home the winning run in the ninth inning after Liam Hendriks allowed a tying homer in the top half, and the Chicago White Sox recovered to beat the Texas Rangers 2-1 on Saturday night.

-Luis Robert led off the White Sox ninth with an infield single.
+Luis Robert led off the White Sox ninth with an infield single and advanced on Yasmani Grandal’s sacrifice.
 Rookie phenom Yermín Mercedes was intentionally walked before Madrigal delivered the winning hit to right field off John King with two outs.

+“This game more than anything else is putting the ball in play,” Chicago manager Tony La Russa said.
+“Just like Robert did to start there.
+What a great at-bat by him.
+He’s got no fear.
+He loves those situations.”

 Willie Calhoun hit his first homer of the season off Hendriks (1-0) to right-center to tie the game.
 It was Hendriks’ second blown save in six chances with his new team.
 He got the final five outs the previous night.